 \subsubsection{The Accretion Disk Component}

-For the accretion disk, we use the QSOSED model developed by \kd.
-The primary variable parameters in this model are presented in Table \ref{tab:qsosed}.
-Below we describe the details of the model, the parameters in Table \ref{tab:qsosed} and our technique for constructing the accretion disk templates using this model.

-\kd\ assume that the emission from the accretion disk originates from three distinct regions: The inner region, extending from the innermost stable circular orbit ($\textrm R_{ISCO}$) to $\textrm R_{hot}$, the intermediate region extending from $\rm R_{hot}$ to $\textrm R_{warm}$, the outer region from $\textrm R_{warm}$ to $\textrm R_{out}$.
-The \rwarm and \rhot define the boundary of the hot and warm comptonization regions and $\textrm R_{out}$ is the limit up to which the accretion disk extends \citep [for more details see Appendix A of ][]{Kubota2018}.
-The inner region with a temperature of $\sim$ 100 KeV includes the hot corona with no underlying disk (i.e., a truncated disk).
-The plasma in this region emits the X-ray power-law component.
-In the intermediate region the warm comptonization occurs and the soft X-ray excess is produced.
-The electron temperature in this region is $\sim$0.2 keV and and the optical depth is $\sim10 -25$ \citep[e.g.,][]{Czerny2003, GD2004, Petrucci2013, Middei2018}.
-The nature of the warm comptonization is not completely known \citep[e.g.,][]{Done2012} and it may be a result of the failed UV-driven wind arising from the outer regions of the disk that falls back down into the disk \citep{Laor2014}.
-The outer region of the disk is the standard optically thick accretion disk dominated by the blackbody emission.
+For the accretion disk (AD), we use the QSOSED model developed by \kd.
+The primary variable parameters in this model are presented in Table \ref{tab:qsosed}. \reff{Adopting a geometrically thin disk, } \kd\ assume that the emission from the accretion disk originates in three distinct regions: an inner region extending from the innermost stable circular orbit ($\rm R_{ISCO}$) to $\rm R_{hot}$, an intermediate region extending from $\rm R_{hot}$ to $\rm R_{warm}$, and an outer region from $\rm R_{warm}$ to $\rm R_{out}$.
+AD radii \rwarm and \rhot, respectively define the boundaries of warm and hot Comptonization regions, and $\rm R_{out}$ is the outer edge of the AD \citep [for more details see Appendix A of ][]{Kubota2018}.
+In this framework, the inner region has a temperature of $\sim$ 100 keV and includes the hot corona with no underlying disk (i.e., a truncated disk).
+The plasma in the inner region emits the X-ray power-law component.
+In the intermediate region, warm Comptonization occurs, and the soft X-ray excess is produced.
+The electron temperature in the intermediate region is $\sim$0.2 keV, and the optical depth is $\sim10-25$ \citep[e.g.,][]{Czerny2003, GD2004, Petrucci2013, Middei2018}.
+The nature of the warm Comptonization is not completely understood \citep[e.g.,][]{Done2012}.
+It may result from a failed, UV-driven wind arising in the outer disk region that falls back down into the disk \citep{Laor2014}.
+The outer disk region, which has a temperature of a several thousand kelvins, is the standard optically thick AD dominated by blackbody emission.